At Large May 3, 2024 Cynthia Close

 Vincent van Gogh, Fishing in Spring, the Pont de Clichy (Asnières), 1887.

-In the spirit of the English poet Alexander Pope, art, like hope, springs eternal.
+In the spirit of the English poet Alexander Pope, art springs eternal, much like hope.
 Many artists have recognized the uplifting power of spring, particularly in times of societal and political upheaval.
-These ten artworks remind us that spring always follows the dark days of winter.
+These ten artworks remind us that spring always follows winter's dark days of snow and ice.

 1 of 10